-Rural sociology is a field of sociology associated with the study of life in small towns and country.
-It is a scientific study of social arrangements and behaviour amongst peoples that are distanced from points of concentrated activity.
+Rural Sociology encompasses sociological approaches to rural policy challenges, issues such as community revitalization, rural demographic changes, rural development, environmental impacts, the structure of food and agricultural production, and rural-urban linkages, rural media, rural gender issues, agricultural restructuring, youth and ageing in rural areas.
+Rural sociology is traditionally associated with the study of social structure and conflict in rural areas, and topical areas such as food, agriculture and natural resource.
+Rural sociology is also associated with the study of life in small towns and countryside, a scientific study of social arrangements and behaviour amongst peoples that are distanced from points of concentrated activity.
 Rural sociology involves the examination of statistical data for efficient rural development.

 Rural Sociology Research in the Land Grant